KDE/documentation-docs-kdenlive-org/tips_and_tricks/how-tos/adding_meta_data_to_mp4_video.rst

    Adding a new meta data field

 Kdenlive allows you to specify the meta information that should be added to a rendered file.
-Just go to :menuselection:`Menu --> Project --> Project Settings`, then select the second tab named :guilabel:`Metadata`.
+Just go to :menuselection:`Menu --> File --> Project Settings`, then select the second tab named :guilabel:`Metadata`.

 Double-click any existing meta data entry to change it.